MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_catalogue.rst

          ├─ introduction.md
          └─ introduction-zh_cn.md

-You should provide the introduction at least in one language.
+You should provide the introduction at least in one language

 Type: Dict[str, str]